-If you must cut wet pressure-treated wood, you can make several cuts in the wettest piece(s) using Bypass Mode to test whether the wood is too wet.
-See page 33 for instructions on using Bypass Mode and testing the conductivity of a material.
+If you must cut wet pressure-treated wood, you can perform the Material Conductivity Test described above to test whether the wood is too wet.
 If the test indicates the brake will activate if the system is not in Bypass Mode, you must either allow the wood to dry or make the remaining cuts in Bypass Mode.